Dryland Training Exercises for Butterfly

 Y lift – overview

-• The W straight arm lift, the swimmer should bend their arms at 90 degrees, forming a W shape, with their arms and head.
+• In the W straight arm lift, the swimmer should bend their arms at 90 degrees, forming a W shape, with their arms and head.

 The straight arm W lift - overview, a great dryland training exercise for butterfly